mjchao/Physics-Engine-Demos/README.md

 # Physics-Engine-Demos
 Demonstrations using the physics engine library

 This program uses my physics engine library found at https://github.com/mjchao/Physics-Engine-Library .
+It was created towards the end of July 2013 as the end of my timebox for developing the physics engine approached.
+The graphics are rendered using an old version of Java 3D.
+Java 3D has now been integrated into Java 8.

 It features